New Webiste

 I used to love singing and did so at every opportunity.
 Unfortunately, everyone else around me hated it because, well, I'm fairly tone deaf.
 As a child, that never stopped me from singing.
 I knew I was bad, but didn't care because I loved it.
 Almost all children have this amazing gift.
 As we grow older, most people slowly lose this gift.
 We begin to neglect the things we love and drift towards things that we're naturally good at.
 Isn't this a recipe for unhappiness?
 I think so.
 Why does this happen?
 Perhaps it is because we care too much about what other people think.
 Maybe we believe that we're wasting our time.
 Whatever the reason, it's a pity.

 Shouldn't our goal be to participate in activities that challenge us, even in the face of doubt, ridicule and opposition?
 Forget about finding work.
 That is only what you're good at.
 Forget about having a career.
 That will probably get your ahead and have prestige, but often lacks meaning.
+Shouldn't our goal be to finding our calling?
+Your calling will bring you alive.
+I've been asking myself the following question recently: 1) what are you good at 2) what do you enjoy doing and 3) does it directly or indirectly better your community.

 Maybe wanting all 3 is asking too much.
 Maybe I'm being young and idealistic.
 Perhaps the realities of life don't always allow this.
 I'm still searching and it's not an easy or quick process.
 I may never find the balance.
 Yet, I feel it is a goal worth believing in.